Foundation in Business

 Study modules

 You can only start this course in September.
-Your course is 24 weeks so you will study your first semester between September and December and your second semester between January and April.
+Your course is 24 weeks so you will study your first semester between September and December and your second semester between January and May.
+You must take and pass eight modules to complete the foundation year.

 Semester 1